IgniteUI/help-topics/topics/04_Data-Sources/igDataSource/00_igDataSource_igDataSource_Overview.md

 	}
 });
 ```
-The function accepts a single paratmeter, which holds the whole data record, and should return a single simple value, which will be used for any data operation on the related field.
+The function accepts a single paratmeter, which holds a reference to the data record, and should return a primitive value, which will be used for any data operation on the related field.
 Note that since the dataType of the field is "object" no additional data transfromation will be applied for field  and the returned value will be used as is.
 Due to this additional data type conversion should be done in the function.
 For example date values, which may be stored in string format in the client data source, would need to be processed before being returned in the mapper, otherwise they will be considered as string values.